techToy-Studio/symphoni-composer/docs/faq.md

 ## General Questions

 ### What is Symphoni Composer?
 Symphoni Composer is the official level editor for Symphoni, allowing creators to design and build custom levels for the game.
-It provides tools for creating musical patterns, designing environments, and testing levels before publishing.
+It provides tools for creating musical patterns, designing environments, and simulating levels before publishing.

 ### Is Symphoni Composer free to use?
 Yes!
 Symphoni Composer is completely free to download and use.
 You can create and share as many levels as you want.

 ### What file formats are supported?
-Right now Symphoni Composer supports:
+Symphoni Composer currently supports:
 - Audio: OGG
 - Image: PNG
 - Video: MP4